open-ephys/bonsai-onix1-docs/articles/hardware/hs64/overview.md

 > [Headstage 64 Hardware Guide](https://open-ephys.github.io/onix-docs/Hardware%20Guide/Headstages/headstage-64/index.html)
 > to learn more about the hardware such as weight, dimensions, and proper power voltages.

-> [!TIP]
-> Visit the [Headstage 64 Hardware Guide](https://open-ephys.github.io/onix-docs/Hardware%20Guide/Headstages/headstage-64/index.html) to learn more about the hardware such as weight, dimensions, and proper power voltages.

 The following pages in the Headstage 64 Guide provide an example workflow and a breakdown of its components.